-- a) DOWNWIND Leg approx. 900 ft.
+- a) DOWNWIND leg approx. 900 ft.

-- b) Turn on to the BASE Leg at approx. 600 ft.
+- b) Turn on to the BASE leg at approx. 600 ft.

-- c) Turn on to FINAL at approx. 300 ft.
+- Turn on to FINAL at approx. 300 ft. c)

-These altitudes are based on student-sized canopies (example Navigator 240 sq. ft.) and are safe starting points, but they may also vary dropzone to dropzone by 50-100 ft. in some cases.
-However, as you progress you should always seek to refine your altitude turn points to improve your accuracy.
+These altitudes are based on student-sized canopies (e.g. Navigator 240 sq. ft.) and are safe starting points, but may vary dropzone to dropzone by 50-100 ft. in some cases.
+As you progress you should always seek to refine your altitude turn points to improve your accuracy.
 Altitude turn points will vary considerably based on wind conditions and the type of canopy you are flying.
-For example, for a more experienced jumper flying a sub-100 sq. ft. canopy these turn altitudes will go up considerably.
-Wing loading also needs to be taken in to consideration in these situations.
+For example, for a more experienced jumper flying a sub-100 sq. ft. canopy, these turn altitudes will go up considerably.
+Wing loading also needs to be taken into consideration in these situations.